Tower of Babel and scattering

 The Lord sends a furious wind to the promised land; they land and begin to multiply.

-Corihor rebels and takes the kingdom from his father Kib.
+Corihor rebels and takes the kingdom from his father Kib (after Orihah’s reign).

 Shule executes justice and restores his father to the throne.